Bakribrahim208/TbebakChat/README.md

 # TbebakChat APP
 -----------
-this app like what'sapp application have chat screen , stauts screen , and enable user to make video and audio call.
+this app like whatsapp have chat screen , stauts screen , and enable user to make video and audio call.

 Demo
 -----------